cloud-gov/cg-site/_docs/compliance/compliance-community.md

 ## How to join?

-Send an email to [cloud-gov-compliance@gsa.gov](mailto:cloud-gov-compliance@gsa.gov) from the domain of your FedRAMP CSP.
+Send an email to [community@cloud.gov](mailto:community@cloud.gov) from the domain of your FedRAMP CSP.

 If you're unable to use that domain for this community, email from your preferred address and provide an explanation and alternate means of